CasperLemmors/CasperLemmors/README.md

 - 👋 Hi, I’m @CasperLemmors
 - 👀 I’m interested in ...
 Playing RoK (Rise of Kingdom)
-- 🌱 I’m currently learning ... on Data Collection
+- 🌱 I’m currently learning ... on Kingdom Players Data Collection
 - 💞️ I’m looking to collaborate on ...how to collect data efficiently instead of collecting and encoding manually
 - 📫 How to reach me ...
 Discord Channel; ᴼᴳ  CàśpèR  ᴳᴼ#2066